Featured image of post Setting Up a docker-mailserver

 - /home/user/.local/share/caddy/certificates/acme-v02.api.letsencrypt.org-directory/yourdomain.tld/:/certs/

-If Caddy runs as the root user, the certificate location should be /root/.local/share/caddy/certificates/acme-v02.api.letsencrypt.org-directory/yourdomain.tld/.
-Make the corresponding changes.
+If Caddy runs as the root user, certificates will be stored in /root/.local/share/caddy/certificates/acme-v02.api.letsencrypt.org-directory/yourdomain.tld/—adjust as necessary.

 1